Ecstasy2006/Post-on-Facebook-from-clipboard/README.md

 #pyautogui.press('tab', presses =8)

-It works well with youtube videos.
-It is a "bit" buggy with other sites.

 Don't forget to set the path variable to the folder where you install/copy the scripts so the batch file works.